KrishnaTanwar/HTML-CSS-JavaScript/README.md

 # HTML-CSS-JavaScript
-You will find Questions related to HTML, CSS, and JavaScript in this repository.
+You will find Solutions to Questions related to HTML, CSS, and JavaScript in this repository.